 The weight of backed-up roof water stresses the roof.
 Check your roof tiles or shingles to see if any are missing.
 Pay close attention to the valleys where two roof lines intersect.
 For flat roofs, have a professional check the flashing.
 Anytime you have water leaking through to the interior ceiling, you have a problem.
 Fix it before it gets worse.
 In a pinch for time, hire a professional to secure a tarp.

 Every door, from the front door of your office to the dock doors of your warehouse, has a threshold, protective trim, and weather stripping.
 Remember to check them for integrity.
 Before a storm, broom clean the weather stripping to ensure a more trustworthy seal.

 Check walls (interior and exterior) and ceiling for cracks or leaks.
 Cracks in stucco may be surface versus structural.
 But how do you tell the difference?
 Sometimes it is obvious.
 Many times, it isn’t.
 If pressed for time, hire a professional to temporarily seal cracks until the storm is over.
 When in doubt, call us to check it out.

 It’s of utmost importance for you to enter hurricane season with peace of mind knowing your commercial property and operations are secure.
 We highly recommend that you download our ebook, “Commercial Construction and Hurricane Preparation: 6 Ways to Stay Ready.”

 If you suffer damages to your commercial or high-end residential property during a storm, please call us to help secure your property from further damage.
 As hurricane warnings arise, we secure every construction project that’s underway to withstand the predicted damage.
 This frees our construction crews to rapidly mobilize to help our customers secure and recover from damage.
-McCree CARES and we mean it.
+McCree General Contractors and Architects of Orlando, FL CARES – and we mean it.